 Local authorities are relying on the new article “Violating sanitary hygiene, quarantine and pandemic regimes” when questioning social media users.

-On March 21, AIW reported of Ilgar Atayev, who was called in for questioning and charged with article 388.1 of the code of administrative offenses – sharing of prohibited information on the Internet or Internet – telecommunication networks.
-Authorities claim, Atayev, shared information on COVID without quoting official sources and that shared information was false.
+On March 21, AIW reported of Ilgar Atayev, who was called in for questioning and charged with article 388.1 of the code of administrative offenses – sharing of prohibited information on the Internet or internet – telecommunication networks.
+Authorities claim, Atayev, shared information on COVID without quoting official sources and that the information provided was false.

 Since then, at least two more cases have been reported.

-In another case, Anar Malikov, an opposition activist, was sentenced to ten days of administrative detention for violating the pandemic regime.
+In another case, Anar Malikov, an opposition activist, was sentenced to ten days of administrative detention for violating the pandemic regime on March 21.
+The court decision said Malikov violated the quarantine regime with his social media posts.
+No such legal liability is specified in Article 211 of the Code of Administrative Offenses.